openxla/shardy/docs/overview.md

     * Short term, the initial implementation will use the current GSPMD SPMD partitioner.
     * Long term, we plan to create a new MLIR-based SPMD partitioner.

-### Status

-Shardy is being developed as an MLIR-based partitioning system, and will be completely open sourced.
-The Shardy project is in active development, but we seek feedback from the open source community.

 ## Code repository

 The Shardy code is available at https://github.com/openxla/shardy.